NIOS Class 12 English In the Bazaars of Hyderabad

 iii) a tuft of loosely hanging threads or cords knotted at one end

-iv) conflicting situation - What two contrasting (happy and sad) occasions are referred to in stanza 5?
+(iii) a tuft of loosely hanging threads or cords knotted at one end. - What two contrasting (happy and sad) occasions are referred to in stanza 5?

 NIOS Class 12 English In the Bazaars of Hyderabad